Using Your Frozen Eggs: From Cryopreservation to IVF Success

 Expanded carrier screening (ECS) before creation of embryos informs you of risks for certain inheritable genetic conditions.

-Saline infusion sonogram (SIS)
+Saline Infusion Sonogram (SIS)

 Frame 37070